-1E.4.
-Shipment of study medication directly to patients via Royal Mail Signed For® 1st Class delivery
+18.4.
+Shipment of study medication directly to patients via Royal Mail Signed For[®] 1st Class delivery

-Delivery of the study medication by Royal Mail Signed For[®] delivery directly to participant's home address (or GP practice if requested by the participant and acceptable to the GP practice), has been risk assessed and considered acceptable and appropriate based on:
+Delivery of the study medication by Royal Mail Signed For[®] delivery directly to participant's home address (or GP practice if requested by the participant and acceptable to the GP practice) under ambient shipping conditions, has been risk assessed and considered acceptable and appropriate based on the following:

-- Amitriptyline is a not controlled drug and is widely prescribed in primary care with over 50 years of use data. - It is being used at a low dose (10mg rather than 75mg tablets). - Amitriptyline is very stable with a good margin of safety, a long shelf life and can be stored at ambient temperature [REFERENCE Atlantis SPC].
-Study medication will be re-packaged to ensure it is protected it from light and moisture. - Recorded delivery is being used to ensure the intended recipient receives the medication and to prevent an unintended person picking up study medication that has been posted through the door.
+- Amitriptyline is a not a controlled drug and is widely prescribed in primary care with over 50 years of use data. - It is being used at a low dose (10mg rather than 75mg tablets). - Amitriptyline is very stable with a good margin of safety and a long shelf life.
+Study medication will be re-packaged to ensure it is protected from light and moisture. - The IMP will be dispensed by the pharmacy and posted to the patient under ambient shipping conditions.
+This is similar to clinical practice and standard care where a patient would take the medication home with them in ambient conditions once it has been dispensed. - Recorded delivery is being used to ensure the intended recipient receives the medication and to prevent an unintended person picking up study medication that has been posted through the door.
 Participants will confirm receipt of the medication.
-In the event that they do not receive the medication, central pharmacy will keep a log of the tracking numbers so that the parcel can be traced. - Low dose (10 mg) amitriptyline is being sent, using small quantities while at the same time keeping the study logistically possible.
+In the event that they do not receive the medication, central pharmacy will keep a log of the tracking numbers so that the parcel can be traced. - Low dose (10mg) amitriptyline is being sent, using small quantities while at the same time keeping the study logistically possible.
 Therefore in the unlikely event that the medication is received by an unintended recipient, the amount they have access to has been limited. - Tamper evident/child-proof caps will be used. - A small excess has been included to ensure that the participant does not run out of study medication in the event that delivery is delayed. - Study medication will be sent in plain packaging so that anyone handling the package will not know a) that it contains amitriptyline b) that the participant is in a trial or has IBS. - The delivery method has been discussed, developed and agreed acceptable by PPI groups.